MAPMG79/Altium2KiCAD_db/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you agree to abide by our Code of Conduct:
+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+Our Code of Conduct principles:

 - Be respectful and inclusive
 - Be patient and welcoming